NatashaBaudelaire/fundamentals-of-python/README.md

 3. Make your changes
 4. Ensure the code runs and follows style conventions
 5. Commit with a meaningful message
-6. Push to your fork (`git push origin feature-name`)
+6. Push your branch to your fork (`git push origin feature-name`)
 7. Submit a pull request, linking related issues if applicable.

 ---

 ## Contact

-For questions, suggestions, or feedback, please open an issue on this repository or contact directly via GitHub.
+For questions, suggestions, or feedback, please open an issue on this repository or contact me directly via GitHub.